 How to find a business mentor

-These days, it seems like everyone is talking about how to find a business mentor.
+These days, it seems like business owner is talking about how to find a business mentor and the importance of having an experienced mentor.
+An entrepreneur mentor is essential when an entrepreneur is wondering how to scale business.
 There are websites, blogs, podcasts, radio and television programs popping up all around the globe talking about business mentoring programs and entrepreneurship mentoring, telling us why every entrepreneur needs a business mentor and how to find one in “6 easy steps.”

-But not everyone out there knows what they’re talking about, or has the experience to back up their premises.
+But not every entrepreneur mentor out there knows what they’re talking about, or has the experience to back up their premises.
 At Maui Mastermind, our team of advisors have personally scaled and sold over $2 billion of businesses.
 We have decades of experience planning, creating, and growing our own businesses.

 We’ve spent years with our business mentors and mentees, helping each other learn, grow, and develop our businesses into thriving companies that can operate with little owner reliance.
 Our experience and knowledge are what put us in the top tier of the industry – and separate us from the pack.